Federated Automatic Differentiation: Preliminaries and Background

 This has a computational graph given in \cref{fig:autodiff_example}.
 Note that the dashed lines here indicate equality (that is, $v_1 = x_1, v_2 = x_2, v_5 = y_1$).
 Suppose we wish to compute the derivative of $y_1$ with respect to $x_1$.
-Two standard AD techniques for this are \textbf{forward mode} and \textbf{reverse mode} auto-differentiation.
-In forward mode, we we move forward in the graph starting from $x_1$.
+Two standard AD techniques for this are \textbf{forward-mode} and \textbf{reverse-mode} auto-differentiation.
+In forward-mode, we move forward in the graph starting from $x_1$.
 As we compute each intermediate node $v_i$, we also compute

 via the chain rule, using the fact that we know $v_j$, $\Dot{v}_j$ for $j < i$.
 For example, applying the chain rule to \eqref{eq:basic_function},